-I’ve just proposed to my same-sex boyfriend, who is from Japan, and living there now.
+I’ve just proposed to my same-sex boyfriend, who lives in Japan.
 He said yes!
 He already has a multiple entry U.S. tourist visa, so I’d love it if he could just get on a plane tomorrow and come here to hold the wedding and get a green card.
 I’ve read that people who enter the U.S. legally and marry U.S. citizens (which I am) can simply apply for adjustment of status.
-Is it as easy as that?
+Is it that easy?

 NO!!!
 What you’re describing is considered visa fraud, and it’s the one thing most likely to mess up your plans at this point.

-True, same-sex marriage is now a ground for U.S. immigration, and true, once you are lawfully married in a place where same-sex marriage is legal, your boyfriend becomes your “immediate relative” and potentially eligible for a marriage-based U.S. green card.
+It is true that same-sex marriage is a valid ground for U.S. immigration, and true that, once you are lawfully married in a place where same-sex marriage is legal, your boyfriend becomes your “immediate relative” and potentially eligible for a marriage-based U.S. green card.
 (Same-sex marriage became legal in the U.S. in 2015, as a result of the Supreme Court's decision in Obergefell v.
 Hodges.)

-A better option might be apply for a fiance visa, or for the two of you to get married abroad in a country that allows same-sex marriage and then apply for a marriage-based immigrant visa to the United States.
+A better option might be apply for a K-1 fiancé visa, or for the two of you to get married abroad in a country that allows same-sex marriage and then apply for a marriage-based immigrant visa to the United States.
 Consult an immigration attorney for a full analysis.

 A final note: You might be wondering how you got the idea that this plan would work, or even know people who entered as tourists then got a green card based on marriage to a U.S. citizen.
 The key is the noncitizen's plans upon U.S. entry.
-Someone who enters the U.S. truly meaning to be a tourist, and then, say, falls in love with and marries a U.S. citizen -- or even decides to marry a U.S. citizen whom he or she already knew -- is in a different category and may succeed in getting a U.S. green card through adjustment of status.
-Even so, if the marriage takes place within the first three to six months of the person's visit, the immigration authorities are likely to raise questions about immigrant intent.
+Someone who enters the U.S. truly meaning to be a tourist, and then, say, falls in love with and marries a U.S. citizen; or even decides to marry a U.S. citizen whom he or she already knew; is in a different category and might succeed in getting a U.S. green card through adjustment of status.
+Even so, if the marriage takes place within the first three to six months of the person's visit, U.S. immigration authorities are likely to raise questions about immigrant intent.